binaricorn/mfadt-majorstudio-1/Assignments/1-Daily-Patent.md

 # 8/30: Daily Patent
-In what I'd call my existing artistic practice, I am generally interested in the social and political remifications of technology and design.
+In what I'd call my existing artistic practice, I am generally interested in the social and political ramifications of technology and design.
 Especially upcoming technologies provide inspiration for projects.
 To increase my exposure to these inspirations, I wanted to create an automated newsletter that sends me one interesting patent a day.

 Google used to have a Patents API, but has deprecated the endpoint in 2011.
 So I tried scraping patents from Google Patents using a simple Python script: